Memphasys' Corporate Governance Statement 2021

 The Company's Corporate Governance Statement for the 2021 financial year and the accompanying Form 4G are available by clicking this link.

 Corporate Governance Plan

-Memphasys Limited ACN 120047556 has formulated this corporate governance framework in light of the corporate governance principles and recommendations released by the ASX Corporate Governance Council, 3rd Edition (Principles and Recommendations).
+Memphasys Limited ACN 120047556 has formulated this corporate governance framework in light of the corporate governance principles and recommendations released by the ASX Corporate Governance Council.
 The Company's corporate governance framework largely complies with these Principles and Recommendations.
 Consistent with the Company's approach to sound corporate governance, opportunities for improvement are regularly considered.
 The Directors are responsible to shareholders for the performance of the Company and their focus is to enhance the interests of shareholders and other key stakeholders and to ensure the Company is properly managed.
-The main processes that the Directors of the Company use in doing so are set out in this plan.
+The main processes that the Directors of the Company use in doing so are set out in the documents below.

 Board Function and Charter

 The Memphasys' Board Charter sets out the principles for the operation of the Board of Directors of the Company (Board) and the functions and responsibilities of the Board and management of the Company.

 A copy of the Board Function and Charter is available here.